Curl-loader

-curl-loader is an open-source software performance testing tool written in the C programming language.
+curl-loader is an open-source software performance testing tool.

+This C-based tool is developed and maintained by Dr. Robert Iakobashvili and Michael Moser.

 Features

 curl-loader is capable of simulating application behavior of hundreds of thousands of HTTP/HTTPS and FTP/FTPS clients, each with its own source IP-address.
-In contrast to other tools, curl-loader is using real C-written client protocol stacks, namely, HTTP and FTP stacks of libcurl and TLS/SSL of openSSL, and simulates user behavior with support for login and authentication flavors.
+In contrast to other tools, curl-loader uses real client protocol stacks, namely, HTTP and FTP stacks of libcurl and TLS/SSL of openSSL, and simulates user behavior with support for login and authentication flavors.